Thank you!

 I gained my QWE while working as an in-house paralegal for a private family office.

-I began my career as a paralegal at a small boutique law firm, where I worked closely with a partner and gained hands-on experience across a range of corporate and commercial matters — from cross-border disputes to drafting shareholder agreements and NDAs.
-That role gave me a strong grounding in legal practice and an appreciation for the business side of law, including billing and client management.
+I started out as a paralegal at a small boutique firm, working closely with the managing partner on everything from cross-border disputes to drafting shareholder agreements and NDAs.
+It was a great introduction to the legal world and gave me a real appreciation for the business side of law, too.

-Once I qualified, the combination of practical experience and academic preparation through the SQE put me in a strong position to take the next step into a newly qualified role.
+By the time I qualified, the mix of hands-on experience and SQE preparation gave me the confidence and grounding to step into a newly qualified role.

 I was fortunate to build on the experience and relationships I’d developed during my QWE.
 My firm recognised the progress I’d made, both professionally and through qualification, and appreciated the resilience it took to balance full-time work with study.
 After an open and honest conversation with my manager about my career goals and the possibility of an NQ position, I was promoted from paralegal to junior legal counsel.
 It felt like a natural next step, allowing me to continue growing within a supportive environment I already knew well.